aw/picolisp-json/README.md

 # Getting Started

 These FFI bindings require the [Parson C library](https://github.com/kgabis/parson), compiled as a shared library.
-It is included here as a [git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules).

-  1. Type `./build.sh` to pull and compile the _Parson C Library_.
+  1. Type `make` to pull and compile the _Parson C Library_.
   2. Include `json.l` in your project
   3. Try the [examples](#examples) below